 Something to have, something to keep and something to hold.
 That is most known of love and of what love is.
 Someone asked me once what I had that love is; my answer was very simple.
-I responded by saying, ” Love is when the wellbeing of another is essential to your own”
+I responded by saying, ” Love is when the wellbeing of another is essential to your own.”

 I often think about the words of Jesus when He expressed that we are to do to others as unto ourselves.
 I have seen many passages in the bible where He has gone out of His way to heal people, set the captive free, give water to the thirsty, food to the hungry and hope to the hopeless.

-He started by doing this to His neighbors and to those around Him, which brings me back to what am I to my surroundings that I can be for him?
+He started by doing this to His neighbors and to those around Him, which brings me back to; ” what am I to my surroundings that I can be for him? “

-I have this upbringing that taught me that everything is to be from the Divine (God) to the outside of myself.
+Everything is to be from the Divine (God) to the outside of myself.
 In a relationship, I am no different than this.

 I have served in church since I was six years old, and have been of service to communities since I was about 10.
 I helped start orphanages, a recreational center, served in music ministries, thought Sunday school and I also flunked a pretty big relationship in my life.
 This brought me to the realization that I needed to lose myself in order to gain it.
 So I did.

 I needed to lose myself in anything and everything I did in order to become the love I wanted to attract.
 I lived in the world of service, it’s what I knew and it’s great; however; it can very much exhausting to a person.